Binary Tree in Action (Construction)

 };

-The key lies in this line:
+The key part is this line:

 int leftRootVal = preorder[preStart + 1];

-Do you now understand the subtlety of this process?
+Do you understand the trick now?

 Related Problems